 This ground applies only to applicants for permanent resident status.

-Applicants are inadmissible if they fail to present documentation of their vaccinations against vaccine-preventable diseases, including mumps, measles, rubella, polio, tetanus and diphtheria toxoids, pertussis, influenza type B and hepatitis B, and any other vaccinations against vaccine-preventable diseases recommended by the advisory committee for immunization practices.
+Applicants are inadmissible if they fail to present documentation of their vaccinations against vaccine-preventable diseases, including COVID-19, mumps, measles, rubella, polio, tetanus and diphtheria toxoids, pertussis, influenza type B and hepatitis B, and any other vaccinations against vaccine-preventable diseases recommended by the advisory committee for immunization practices.

 Physical or Mental Disorders

 Persons are inadmissible if they now have or in the past have had (if likely to recur or lead to harmful behavior) a physical or mental disorder and a history of behavior associated with the disorder that may pose or has posed a threat to the property, safety or welfare of the person or others.

 Alcohol abuse or dependence counts as such a disorder, if there is a history of associated harmful behavior.
 A conviction for driving while intoxicated has been interpreted as constituting evidence of such behavior.
 The doctor must specifically assess this potential ground of inadmissibility for an applicant with a single alcohol-related arrest or conviction (including driving while intoxicated) within the last 5 years or multiple such arrests or convictions within 10 years.